The best way to get the vitamins, minerals, and other nutrients you need isn’t with a shopping spree at your local drugstore. It’s from food.

 - Take them along with over-the-counter or prescription drugs

-“You want to make sure your left hand knows what your right hand is doing,” says Joan Salge Blake, a Boston nutritionist.
+“You want to make sure your left hand knows what your right hand is doing,” says Joan Salge Blake, EdD, clinical associate professor of nutrition at Boston University.

 Older adults have different needs when it comes to vitamins and minerals.
 For example, the right amount of calcium can help fend off osteoporosis in women.
-Vitamin D, which helps your body take in and use calcium, also helps prevent bone loss and fractures in older adults.
+Vitamin D, which helps your body take in and use calcium, also helps prevent bone loss and broken bones in older adults.

 It’s sometimes hard to know exactly what you need.
 But if you have a balanced diet, you’re probably doing OK.
-If you’re still concerned, Robin Foroutan, a nutritionist from New York, suggests you ask your doctor for blood tests that can tell you if you’re falling short.
-If you are, supplements might help.
+If you’re still concerned, Robin Foroutan, a nutritionist from New York, suggests you ask your doctor if supplements might help.

 Before you take anything, talk with your doctor and read labels.